-While trying to sell the house of Miss Clara (that narrator from before), an old African-American church lady who embraces “old African-American church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
+While trying to sell the house of Miss Clara (that narrator from before), an elderly Black church lady who embraces “elderly Black church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
 Rather than redirecting her to some sort of professional marriage counseling, Clara insists that she go into her house’s closet —the “war room” of the title—and pray/yell Satan out of her family’s life, which will somehow bring Tony right back into her arms.
 Because Satan is clearly the only reason for any of this, and it’s her fault that she didn’t try fighting him earlier.

 Multiple scenes have both mother and daughter crying, and you’re clearly supposed to think “Aww, I hope this rocky marriage somehow turns out OK.”
-Since we’re never given a single reason to care about said marriage, and since Tony repeatedly proves himself to be the worst husband alive (even explicitly implying that he wouldn’t give his wife CPR if she needed it), all I could think was “Aww, I hope Elizabeth gets separated from him real soon.”
+Since we’re never given a single reason to care about said marriage, and since Tony repeatedly proves himself to be the worst husband alive (even explicitly implying that he wouldn’t give his wife CPR if she needed it), all I could think was “Aww, I hope Elizabeth kicks this jerk to the curb real soon.”

 Of course, since that’s apparently worse than getting emotionally abused by her own husband, divorce is never even hinted at, prayer is painted as the literal solution to everything, and all women dealing with angry husbands should, in one minor character’s exact words, “Learn to duck so God can hit [them]”.
 When Tony finally decides to stop being the skeevy dirtbag he is, it’s only because Elizabeth tearfully prays hard enough that he suddenly gets food poisoning or something, which is apparently enough to prevent him from hooking up with a female employee he’s traveling with.